-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 });

-console.log( 'Express server listening on port 8080' );
+console.log('Express server listening on port 8080');

 });

-Tip: For brevity, this server-side code doesn’t implement CSRF protection; you might want to look at a package like CSURF for that.
+Note: for brevity, this server-side code doesn’t implement CSRF protection.
+You might want to look at a package like CSURF for that.

 You’ll find this code, along with the supporting assets such as the view, in the accompanying repository.

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.